cardano-foundation/CIPs/CIP-1694/README.md

 - An action that doesn't collect sufficient `Yes` votes before its deadline is said to have **expired**.
 - An action that has been ratified is said to be **enacted** once it has been activated on the network.

-Regardless of whether they have been ratified, actions may, however, be **dropped without being enacted** if, for example, a motion of no confidence is enacted.

 | Action                                                              | Description |
 | :---                                                                | :--- |